Psychology Degrees and Schools in Oklahoma

 Oklahoma is not generally known for its abundance of postsecondary programs in psychology, but there are definitely wonderful options for anyone interested in furthering an education in the field of psychology.
 According to the Oklahoma State Regents For Higher Education, the state has 25 public higher education institutions.
 In addition, there are 12 private higher education institutions that are regionally accredited.
 There are additional private schools that are not accredited through the state so the National Center for Education Statistics estimates that The Sooner State has 60 degree-granting institutions available to students.
-Also, according to the 2014 annual report the Regents put together, psychology was one of the 10 most popular degree programs for students to enroll in as more than 7,000 students counted as psychology as their field of study.
+Also, according to a 2020 report the Regents put together, psychology degrees were comfortably in the top ten most popular college programs in the state, with more than 8,000 psychology students enrolled that year.

 Even though Oklahoma does not have the widest array of options, there are schools in this state that can fit your needs no matter what type of psychology degree you are interested in obtaining.
 As in any other state, it would be very smart to do your research on each program in which you are interested.
 Particularly past the undergraduate level, higher degrees can be very specialized in nature, and different degrees can pave the way to different opportunities in the field of psychology after graduation.
 If you are interested in pursuing a doctoral degree in psychology, you may be happy to know that you do not need to have received an undergraduate degree in the same field.
 According to the American Psychological Association, statistics show that roughly 30 percent of students who get doctorates in psychology did not obtain their baccalaureate degrees in the same discipline.
 Conversely, the majority of students who received their undergraduate degrees in psychology often do not go on to study psychology at the graduate level; only about 25 percent of these students do, with 20 percent pursuing master's degrees and between four and six percent pursuing doctoral degrees.